Enlarge

 1792

-28 May 1792 – Napoleon goes to Paris to defend himself against the accusation of having been one of the initiators of trouble in Ajaccio.
+28 May 1792 – Napoleon went to Paris to defend himself against the accusation of having been one of the initiators of trouble in Ajaccio.

-10 July 1792 – He is reincoporated into the army, with a captain's rank.
+10 July 1792 – He was reincoporated into the army, with a captain's rank.

-10 August 1792 – In Paris, Napoleon witnesses the Assault on the Tuileries and the departure of King Louis XVI.
+10 August 1792 – In Paris, Napoleon witnessed the Assault on the Tuileries Palace and the departure of King Louis XVI.

-10 October 1792 – He returns to Ajaccio, with orders to resume his command in Corsica.
+10 October 1792 – He returned to Ajaccio, with orders to resume his command in Corsica.

 1793

-25 July 1793 – Napoleon is sent to Avignon to dislodge the federalists from Marseilles.
-He seizes Villeneuve and himself directs the cannons bombarding Avignon, the city of the Popes. – 28 July 1793 – He enters Avignon.
+25 July 1793 – Napoleon was sent to Avignon to dislodge the federalists from Marseilles.
+He seized Villeneuve and himself directed the cannons bombarding Avignon, the city of the Popes.

-16 September 1793 – He is sent to command the artillery in front of Toulon.
+16 September 1793 – The representatives on mission Antoine Christophe Saliceti and Thomas-Augustin de Gasparin sent him to take command of the artillery in front of Toulon.

 28 October 1793 – Promotion of Napoleon Bonaparte to the rank of battalion commander.